 All students participating in field trips should have a designated chaperone for each trip.
 The students should know who is their chaperone and the chaperone should know which children for whom they are responsible.
 Siblings are generally welcome on field trips, if they are appropriately supervised.

-IS students who participate in field trips should provide documentation of their participation and learning to submit with their packets.
+IS students who participate in field trips should provide documentation of their participation and learning to submit to their teachers.
 Trip organizers should plan and facilitate documentation.

 Transportation

 Families are welcome to network and generate carpools.
 Families who participate in carpools of any kind should make sure that the names of ALL adults authorized to pick up their child from school are on file in the school office.
-In addition, all adults who drive other family's students to or from school or field trips should complete the field trip driver paperwork with the school office at the beginning of each year.
+In addition, all adults who drive other family's students to or from school or field trips should complete the field trip driver paperwork (which can be found here) with the school office at the beginning of each year.

 A city bus runs from Westside Santa Cruz to Davenport at a convenient time to bring students to school.
 The bus is free for students under 46 inches and costs $2.00 per trip otherwise.
 Various bus cards and passes are available from the Metro Center.